impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 3.md

 ### Robots.txt
 File used to allow or disallow indexing of the website URLs.
 All websites have one located in the main URL.
-They can show admin panels or logs folder
+They can show admin panels or logs folders.

+### Breached Database Search
+Leaked data is publicly available.
+These searches allow the client search if theis mail has been leaked.

+### Searching GitHub Repos
+Develop